raspberrypilearning/infrared-bird-box/WORKSHEET.md

 The account will be free and will do everything we need it to.
 However, after 30 days some adverts will show on the side of the page where your live video is; this is part of the Ustream business model.
 You can buy a pro account and get access to many more features, as well as disabling adverts; that isn't necessary for this project, though.

-We need to copy two settings from your Ustream account to use on the Raspberry Pi: the *RTMP address- and the *stream key*.
+We need to copy two settings from your Ustream account to use on the Raspberry Pi: the *RTMP address* and the *stream key*.
 These two settings are needed by FFmpeg so that the data is streamed to the correct Ustream channel.

 To find these two settings follow the steps below: